TwilightTrails/blog/_posts/2022-08-21-introduction.md

 + I am a retired school teacher.
 + I love road trips and being in the bush.
 + I have chosen the elephant as my mojo for several reasons:
-      * She also lives into her 70s with strength and purpose;
+- She also lives into her 70s with strength and purpose;
-      * she is the head of a matriach society (I like that!); i
+- she is the head of a matriach society (I like that!); i
-      * she guides her family herds safely down well-worn paths to favourite watering holes.
+- she guides her family herds safely down well-worn paths to favourite watering holes.

 ### PLAN IT!

 + Step one: I needed a new vehicle that could take me camping.
-    * So I traded in my comfortable suburban car for a cheeky little Suzuki Jimny.
+ So I traded in my comfortable suburban car for a cheeky little Suzuki Jimny.
 + Step two: Become fully familiar with social media so I can share my experiences.
 + Step three: Equip myself with the necessary camping gear.
++ Step four: Make sure I can change a tyre.
-+ Step four: Make a flask of coffee, some egg samies, pack the car and go!
++ Step five: Make a flask of coffee, some egg samies, pack the car and go!

 ### DO IT!